csietingkai/prototype/instructions/docker.md

 ## What is Docker?
 Docker is a containerization technology that enables us to cleanly abstract an environment configuration to a file (or set of files), and run it in a protected, isolated environment on a host.

-Compare To a virtual machine, it's more performant than, a virtual machine This provides isolation for services without the overhead of running an entire operating system on the host.
+Compare to a virtual machine, it's more performance than a virtual machine.
+This provides isolation for services without the overhead of running an entire operating system on the host.

 ## Before Start to Use, You Need to Know...
 |  | Explanation |